When to Start Preparing for CFA® Exam?

 assess your progress every Sunday

-react if too many CFA readings are overdue
+react if too many readings are overdue

 be all satisfied with yourself – there’s always something to improve!